San Francisco State University: Undergraduate programs

-SFSU offers 126 bachelor's degree programs across its seven colleges.
+SFSU offers 125 bachelor's degree programs across its seven colleges.

-The most popular undergraduate majors are Business Administration, Psychology, Biology, Computer Science, Criminal Justice Studies, Communication Studies, Early Childhood Education, Cinema, Physical Education, and Nursing.
+The most frequently enrolled undergraduate majors are Business Administration, Psychology, Biology, Computer Science, Criminal Justice Studies, Communication Studies, Early Childhood Education, Cinema, Physical Education, and Nursing.

 The College of Health and Social Sciences also offers accelerated Bachelor of Science degrees in nursing in partnership with the City College of San Francisco and College of San Mateo.

 Blended master's programs

-SFSU offers 37 blended bachelor's and master's degree programs, called San Francisco State Scholars programs.
+SFSU offers 56 blended bachelor's and master's degree programs, called San Francisco State Scholars programs.
 The programs provide students an accelerated path to a graduate degree by allowing students to earn graduate credit while in their junior and/or senior years.

 Graduate and professional programs

-The university offers 106 master's degree programs across six colleges: College of Liberal & Creative Arts, Lam Family College of Business, College of Ethnic Studies, College Health and Social Sciences, College of Science and Engineering, and Graduate College of Education.
+The university offers 36 master's degree programs across six colleges: College of Liberal & Creative Arts, Lam Family College of Business, College of Ethnic Studies, College Health and Social Sciences, College of Science and Engineering, and Graduate College of Education.

 The Graduate College of Education offers two doctoral programs: Ph.D in special education, in partnership with University of California, Berkeley and Ed.D in Educational Leadership.
 The College of Health and Social Sciences offers a DPT program in partnership with University of California, San Francisco.
 The Graduate College of Education also offers 22 teaching credential programs.

 Other academic programs

 Experimental College

 The original Experimental College, known as E.C., was created in 1965 and lasted until 1969.
 The revived Experimental College, known as EXCO, allows students to create curriculums and teach one-unit courses about any topic.
-EXCO is part of the Department of Undergraduate Education and Academic Planning.
+EXCO is administered by the university's Department of Undergraduate Education and Academic Planning.

 Open University

-People without formal admission to the university can enroll in undergraduate or graduate courses on a space-available basis, through the College of Professional & Global Education's Open University program.
-Up to undergraduate 24 units can be applied towards a bachelor's degree or six units towards a master's degree at SF State.
-The program costs $395 per unit and is open to everybody except SFSU students.
+Those without formal admission to the university can enroll in undergraduate or graduate courses on a space-available basis, through the College of Professional & Global Education's Open University program.
+Up to 24 undergraduate units can be applied towards a bachelor's degree or six units towards a master's degree at SF State.
+The program is open to everybody except SFSU students.
 This is the university's concurrent enrollment program.